m4ce/sensu-plugins-megaraid/README.md

 Usage: check-megaraid.rb (options)
-    -C, --controller-id <ID>         Comma separated list of Controller ID(s) (default: all) -c, --storcli-cmd <PATH>         Path to StorCLI executable (default: /opt/MegaRAID/storcli/storcli64) -w, --warn                       Warn instead of throwing a critical failure
+    -C, --controller-id <ID>         Comma separated list of Controller ID(s) (default: all) -c, --storcli-cmd <PATH>         Path to StorCLI executable (default: /opt/MegaRAID/storcli/storcli64) --dryrun                     Do not send events to sensu client socket --handlers <HANDLERS>        Comma separated list of handlers -w, --warn                       Warn instead of throwing a critical failure
 ```

+Use the --handlers command line option to specify which handlers you want to use for the generated events.

 ## Author
 Matteo Cerutti - <matteo.cerutti@hotmail.co.uk>